 Real estate is a business, not a "write the check" investment.

 Traditional financial investments such as stocks, bonds, and REITs within mutual funds or ETFs are essentially "write the check" investments.
 As long as you have a reasonable knowledge and understanding of market history, you can successfully "write the check" and that's the extent to which your participation is required.
 Direct real estate investing is more akin to starting a business: do you have the capital? are you going to borrow money? is property A better than property B? when should you sell? what does the local real estate climate look like?
 How do you find a good tenant? how much rent should you charge? how much cash must you set aside for vacancies? how do you protect yourself from liability? what if your tenant doesn't pay the rent? can you make repairs yourself or should you hire a property manager?
+What if a "never in this lifetime" winter storm causes unprecedented costly damage to your property?

 Your life will become complicated.